Kirsova Ballet: Kirsova dances again

-A somewhat longer season from 18–28 September brought back Jeunesse, Capriccio, Hansel and Gretel and the classic Le Lac des Cygnes with Marius Petipa's choreography, and to the delight of Sydney audiences, Hélène Kirsova herself was now dancing again, every night, for the first time since 1937.
+A somewhat longer season from 18 to 28 September brought back Jeunesse, Capriccio, Hansel and Gretel and the classic Le Lac des Cygnes with Marius Petipa's choreography, and to the delight of Sydney audiences, Hélène Kirsova herself was now dancing again, every night, for the first time since 1937.
 She told the newspapers that it had not been her intention to dance again because she wished to teach and develop young Australian ballerinas to enable them to dance all the roles.
 "The programme for the new season, however, is so exacting and will make such demands on the company", wrote one reporter, that Kirsova had decided "to ease the strain on the others by dancing a spectacular role, which has an important solo, in 'Capriccio'."

 By the end of this season the Red Cross and the War Orphans had benefitted by £3,755 and funds were also being dedicated to a new charity, Kirsova's own, which was intent on establishing fully-equipped children's playgrounds in the deprived and congested area of Erskineville in Sydney.
 By September 1943 a proportion of profits went towards buying a block of land for the site of the first playground.

 A 3-week Christmas and New Year season opened at the Conservatorium on 17 December, to run through to 8 January 1944.
 Yet again, attempts to provide a good orchestra proved impossible.
 Although the Australian Broadcasting Commission was willing to make its players available for the season, the players themselves did not agree.
 As a result, Kirsova resorted again to her two grand pianos rather than dance to a scratch orchestra, and consequently had to forgo three new ballets she had planned, all of which required an orchestra: Minotaure, which was to have been performed to Tchaikovsky's 4th Symphony; Waltzing Matilda, the music for which was composed by the young Sydney musician Charles Mackerras (the famous bush ballad tune being prominently positioned); and another ballet, not yet named, set to the César Franck Variations symphoniques.

 There was, however, another premiere: Harlequin danced to the music of Maurice Ravel with Kirsova's choreography and settings and costumes by Amie Kingston.
 Rachel Cameron danced Columbine, June Newstead the Circus Girl, Helene ffrance the Moon, Paul Clementin Harlequin, Strelsa Heckelman the Rich Girl, and Thadée Slavinsky the troubadour.
 The season also saw Les Sylphides, Hansel and Gretel, Capriccio, Le Lac des Cygnes and Vieux Paris.
 The critics praised a number of the dancers: "conspicuously good performances from Thadée Slavinsky, Rachel Cameron, Strelsa Heckelman, and Trafford Whitelock ... there was increasing evidence of the improving technique of the Australian male dancer, Paul Clementin, who is showing greater confidence and proficiency with every performance ...
 Helen Ffrance, one of the most attractive 'natural' dancers Sydney has seen for a long time".
 Also coming in for praise were "the delicious Sainthill decor, the florid costumes and sumptuous ensembles".